winniehsuanyuan/2019JS/README.md

 ### Hw2 Magic Game
 A game that will guess the number in your mind
-* Pick a number between 1~63, keep it in your mind and choose the cards that contain your number.
-* Click the button and the guess of your number will be shown

 ### Hw3 Bouncing Balls
 * Every time you refresh the page, there will be different numbers and colors of balls
-* Once the balls hit the boundaries, they will change color
+* Once the balls hit the boundaries, they will change colors

 ### Hw4 Breakout
 * Use left and right keys to control the paddle
+* Different colors of bricks indicates different numbers of collisions needed to break the bricks
 * You can get bonus points for combos

 ### Hw5 Music Player
 * You can upload, delete or listen to songs
 * File names shouldn't include spaces
 #### Setup
-1. Install Node.js from [https://nodejs.org/en/]
+1. Install Node.js from https://nodejs.org/en/
-2. Open your cmd and type
+2. Enter the directory and execute `demoNode.js`
 ```
 $ cd hw5-0516218-軒轅照雯/app
-$ node demoApp.js
+$ node demoNode.js
 ```
-3. Open your browser and type in the URL bar
+3. Open your browser and type `local:8080` in the URL bar
 ```
 local:8080
 ```